beazani/SecurityEngineering-Week4-Task3/README.md

 ![Long guess](Images/Subtask5/longPassword.png)

-So the time taken to guess the short passward was 37 minutes and 37 seconds.<br><br>
+So the time taken to guess the short passward was 37 minutes and 37 seconds.

 This subtask demonstrates how trivial it is to automate credential discovery against insecure endpoints.
 DVWA intentionally uses weak mechanisms (predictable sessions, seeded users, and no lockout), which allowed hydra to quickly find short passwords.
 That huge increase in candidate count alone explains most of the slowdown.<br>